-Every year, Houzz surveys homeowners who are completing renovations on their home to learn about trends and preferences in a variety of project types.
-This year, their kitchen survey revealed shifts in design styles and confirmed selections that continue to gain and maintain their popularity.
+Every year, Houzz surveys homeowners who have completed renovations on their home in the last 12 months or are planning to in the next few months, to learn about trends and preferences in a variety of project types.
+For 2023, their kitchen survey revealed the following elements and selections are gaining or maintaining their popularity.

 This remodel spotlight is a great example of working creatively within existing space.
 We were excited to work with this client for a third time!
 For this project, they asked Thompson Remodeling to revamp the main level of their home to better support their lifestyle.
 Here's a look at what we did, including a look at the before and after photos and floor plans.

 It was a pleasure to work with this family on their first major remodeling project.
 Their wish was to open up the previously divided dining and kitchen area to create a lighter and brighter kitchen for their growing family.
 Their home was built in the 1930's and had gone through a series of previous renovations and the owners were excited to put their own stamp on it!